 The long-term rate of return: The long-term expected rate of return on pension plan investments was determined using a statistical analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the plan's target asset allocation as of June 30, 2022 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the plan's target asset allocation as of June 30, 2023, are summarized in the following table:

+Long-Term

+Target Expected Real

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Rate of Return

-Olah al Emilia 270/ 6.00/

-Global Equity 37% 6.9%
+Global Equity 37% 6.8%

 Public Credit 2% 2.9%

 Core Fixed Income 13% 0.4%

 Liquidity Fund 1% -0.4%

 Risk Mitigation 5% 0.1%

 Private Equity 15% 11.2%

-Private Credit 10% 6.2%
+Private Credit 10% 6.1%

 Real Estate 10% 6.3%

 Infra. & Natural Resources 7% 7.7%

-100% -
+100%

 Discount rate: The discount rate used to measure the total pension liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarial determined rates in future years.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the net pension liability to changes in the discount rate: The following presents the net pension liability, calculated using the discount rate of 7.00% as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentagepoint lower or 1-percentage-point higher than the current rate:
+Sensitivity of the net pension liability to changes in the discount rate: The following presents the net pension liability, calculated using the discount rate of 7.00% as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage-point higher than the current rate: